luxeon112/Picture-gallery---mvc/README.md

-## Newspaper
+## Picture gallery

-Newspaper is a simple express app that allows you to create a simple blog.
+Picture gallery is a simple app that allows you to look pictures.

 ### Installation